saskiad/swdb_2023/databook/visual-behavior/VBN-Dataset.md

 To demystify a few of these columns, let's briefly review the experimental design.
 Each mouse was trained with one of two image sets (`G` or `H`).
 For the majority of mice, we recorded two sessions: one with the trained 'familiar' image set and one with a 'novel' image set.
 Note that two of the eight images were shared across these two image sets as diagrammed below for an example mouse.
 For this mouse, image set `G` (images on blue and purple backgrounds) was used in training and was therefore 'familiar', while image set `H` (the two holdover images on purple background plus six novel images on red background) was 'novel'.

 ![doctask](/images/image_sets_and_training_trajectories_diagram_defaultsdk_and_unfiltered.webp)

+Each recording session can be defined by a few parameters, including the `image_set` used (G or H), the `experience_level` of the mouse (indicating whether the mouse had seen the image set in previous training sessions) and the `session_number` (indicating whether it was the first or second recording day for the mouse).
+In bottom bubble of the above diagram, you can see the three different training/recording trajectories mice in this dataset took:

+* Train on G; see G on first recording day; see H on second recording day
+* Train on G; see H on first recording day; see G on second recording day
+* Train on H; see H on first recording day; see G on second recording day

+The numbers in the recording session cells indicate how many of each session type exist in this dataset.
+The first number is what the SDK returns by default.
+The second number (in parentheses) is what the SDK returns without filtering for abnormalities (see below as well as the [Data Access tutorial](https://allensdk.readthedocs.io/en/latest/_static/examples/nb/visual_behavior_neuropixels_data_access.html)).

 Here is a brief description of each column: